Some posts contain compensated links. Please read this disclaimer for more info.

 How To Visit The Greek Islands From Turkey In One Day

 Although there are several options—some easier than others—most people will consider visiting the Greek islands while holidaying on the Turkish south coast.
 In that case, you have two destinations to choose from: Rhodes and Kos.

 Both are beautiful islands in their own right, and you can choose to either stay a few nights or just visit for the day, eat a Greek lunch, and take the ferry back to Turkey in the early evening.
 Yes, that might be a rather long travel day, but it’s one that’s completely worth it!

 Bodrum To Kos

-If you’re in Bodrum or any of the surrounding areas, such as Gumbet or even up to Kusadasi, there is a daily ferry to Kos during the summer months.
+There is a daily ferry to Kos during the summer months if you’re in Bodrum or any of the surrounding areas, such as Gumbet or even up to Kusadasi.

 During the winter months (mid-October to mid-April), the ferry is less frequent, and the crossing is more likely to be choppy.
-During poor weather, the ferry may also be canceled at short notice – those Mediterranean winter storms can be nasty!
+The ferry may also be canceled at short notice during poor weather – those Mediterranean winter storms can be nasty!

 However, if you’re visiting in the summer months, you’re unlikely to run into poor weather because rain is almost non-existent during the peak months!